-NOTICE OF GRANT OF TEMPORARY EXEMPTIONS
+PRELIMINARY NOTICE OF GRANT OF TEMPORARY EXEMPTIONS

-The Commission grants to members of the Australasian Railway Association (ARA), on the terms and conditions set out in this schedule, the following temporary exemptions from the operation of the provisions of the Transport Standards, the Premises Standards, and the DDA set out below.
+The Commission proposes to grant to members of the Australasian Railway Association ('ARA'), on the terms and conditions set out in this schedule, the following temporary exemptions from the operation of the provisions of the Transport Standards, the Premises Standards, and the DDA set out below.

-As well as the terms and conditions specified below, each of these exemptions is granted subject to the condition that the Commission may, on its own motion, revoke the exemption if it becomes satisfied that the exemption is no longer justified.
+As well as the terms and conditions specified below, each of these exemptions is proposed to be granted subject to the condition that the Commission may, on its own motion, revoke the exemption if it becomes satisfied that the exemption is no longer justified.

-The conveyances, infrastructure and premises to which each decision applies are identified in the heading to each temporary exemption.
+The conveyances, infrastructure and premises to which each proposed exemption applies are identified in the heading to each temporary exemption.

-The exemptions are granted for a period of 5 years.
+The exemptions would be granted for a period of 5 years.

 Pursuant to s 34.1 of the Transport Standards and s 6.1 of the Premises Standards, each of those sets of standards is subject to review every 5 years.
-If, at any time in the 5 years following this decision, either the Transport Standards or the Premises Standards are remade in an amended form, any exemption granted from a section of the Standards that is amended will cease operation at the time the amendment comes into effect.
+If, at any time in the 5 years following a decision with respect to this application, either the Transport Standards or the Premises Standards are remade in an amended form, any exemption granted from a section of the Standards that is amended would cease operation at the time the amendment comes into effect.

-The relevant standard is reproduced below, followed by the exemption that is granted and the terms and conditions to which the grant is subject.
+The relevant standard is reproduced below, followed by the exemption that is proposed to be granted and the terms and conditions to which the grant would be subject.